MOTS-C

 What Does the Research Actually Show?

 This is the strongest part of MOTS-C’s evidence base.
-In animal models — primarily mice fed high-fat diets — MOTS-C improves insulin sensitivity, reduces fat mass, and prevents diet-induced obesity.
+In animal models — primarily mice fed high-fat diets — MOTS-C improves insulin sensitivity, reduces fat mass and prevents diet-induced obesity.
 The effect is mechanistically clear: AMPK activation drives glucose uptake into muscle and reduces fat storage.
 Multiple research groups have replicated these findings.
 Human data is thin but exists.
 Small clinical studies in adults with insulin resistance or prediabetes have shown improved glucose tolerance and metabolic markers after MOTS-C administration over 8–12 weeks.
 Sample sizes have been under 30 subjects per study; none are placebo-controlled at the scale needed for definitive evidence.

 Animal studies show MOTS-C-treated mice run longer on treadmills and show improved muscle metabolic function.
 The mechanism is plausible — AMPK activation is part of how exercise produces fitness adaptations.
 Human exercise capacity data is essentially absent.
 Practitioner reports suggest improved workout recovery and endurance, but no controlled trials have measured this in athletes or recreationally active adults.

-It’s worth noting: without controlled human trials at scale, we can’t rule out that practitioner-reported benefits reflect placebo, lifestyle changes accompanying the protocol, or normal individual variation.
+It’s worth noting: without controlled human trials at scale, we can’t rule out that practitioner-reported benefits reflect placebo, lifestyle changes accompanying the protocol or normal individual variation.
 The mechanistic case for MOTS-C is among the better-established for any T2 compound — but a strong mechanism doesn’t replace controlled human evidence.

 How Is MOTS-C Administered?

-RouteSubcutaneous injection (most common)
+RouteSubcutaneous injection

-Dosage Range5–10 mg
+Dosage range5–10 mg per dose

 Frequency2–3x weekly